emmadebruin/emmadebruin.github.io/_posts/2024-03-28-Reproducibility-Project.md

 ![image](https://github.com/stevengdemunck/docs/blob/main/assets/css/Figure_7.png)

 ## Conclusion
+In this blog, we successfully reproduced four experiments shown in the paper "Solving real-world optimization tasks using physics-informed neural computing" by Jaemin Seo.
+We looked at the use of PINNs in four different scenarios: inverting a pendulum, the brachistoschrone curve, Fermat's principle and a swingby.
+In the first situation, our reproduction could not achieve the same results as this paper due to lack of information regarding how the author applied the L-BFGS optimizer after applying the Adam optimizer.
+However, similar results were obtained after removing the L-BFGS optimizer and allowing Adam to run for more epochs.
+This shows that a PINN can indeed successfully be used in order to calculate the torque required to invert a pendulum at a specific time.
+However, the efficiency of the PINN may depend on the optimizer or optimizers used.
+The stability of this PINN was also tested using different seeds, and it was seen that the system converges in all cases.
+This conclusion can be drawn since the networks which finish at a position of approximately -3 radians finish at the same position as those that reach +3 radians.
+Both positions result in an inverted pendulum, which shows us that the PINN is very stable.
+It seems in this paper to be more stable than in the paper written by Seo.

 ### References
 [1] J. Seo, “Solving real-world optimization tasks using physics-informed neural computing,” Scientific Reports, vol. 14, no. 1, Jan.
 2024, doi: 10.1038/s41598-023-49977-3.